lachlandeer/2019-02-zurich-material/sections/content.md

 3. `mv statstics.txt .`
 4. `cp statstics.txt .`

+## Solution

+1. No. While this would create a file with the correct name, the incorrectly named file still exists in the directory and would need to be deleted.
+2. \alert{Yes}, this would work to rename the file.
+3. No, the period(.) indicates where to move the file, but does not provide a new file name; identical file names cannot be created.
+4. No, the period(.) indicates where to copy the file, but does not provide a new file name; identical file names cannot be created.

 ## Exercise: Moving and Copying
 What is the output of the closing `ls` command in the sequence shown below?